 SAME’s multidisciplined membership spans the uniformed government, government civilian, private industry, academia, nonprofit, and student sectors.
 Through our uniquely joint environment, Society members collaborate and drive solutions for some of the toughest engineering challenges facing the A/E/C industry and our national security.
 Learn more about the benefits of SAME membership.

-Post Notes: September-October 2023Get a round up of events, activities, and fun happening at Posts around the world in the September-October 2023 Post Notes
+Post Notes: November-December 2023Get a round up of events, activities, and fun happening at Posts around the world in the November-December 2023 Post Notes